 “By the third day of their honeymoon in Las Vegas, the newlyweds had lost their $1,000 gambling allowance.
 That night in bed, the groom noticed a glowing object on the dresser.
 Upon inspection, he realized it was a $5 chip they had saved as a souvenir.

 Strangely, the number 17 was flashing on the chip’s face.
 Taking this as an omen, he donned his green bathrobe and rush down to the roulette table, where he placed the $5 chip on the square marked 17.
 Sure enough, the ball hit 17 and the 35-1 be paid $175.
 He let his wining ride and once again the little ball landed on 17, paying him $6125.

 And so it went until the lucky groom was about to wager $7.5 million.
 Unfortunately, the floor manager intervene, claiming that the casino didn’t have the money to pay should 17 hit again.
 Undaunted, the groom taxied to a better-financed casino downtown.
 Once again he bet it all on 17, and once again it hit, paying more than $262 million.
 Ecstatic, he let his million ride – only to lose it all when the ball fell on 18.

 Broke and dejected, the groom walked several miles back to his hotel.

 “Where were you?” as the bride as he entered their room.

 Mental accounting of credit cards and cash payments.

 Another example of mental accounting is the greater willingness to pay for goods when using credit cards than cash, and buy more goods when paying with a debit or credit card than with cash.
-If people use credit card to pay for tickets to a sporting event, they will tend to be willing to pay more than if they make their bid with cash.
-This phenomenon is also related to transaction decoupling, the separation of when a good is acquired and when it is actually paid for.
+If people use a credit card to pay for tickets to a sporting event, they will tend to be willing to pay more than if they make their bid with cash.
+This phenomenon is also related to a transaction decoupling, the separation of when a good is acquired and when it is actually paid for.

 Another example :